 Can you go to Jail for Not Paying Child support in Canada?

+Do you have any sort of ideas about the consequences of not paying child support in Canada? let’s know.
 If you are ordered by law to pay child support in Canada and don’t want to face serious consequences, you should pay for it.
 Other than the federal, provincial, and territorial governments could use several measures for securing the payments.

 In Canada non-payment of child support can have some severe consequences such as-